 Further along, is the Temenos Gate at the entrance of the Colonnaded Street built by the Romans between 100 – 200 AD.

 They believe this street may have been lined with houses and the street hosted markets trading goods such as frankincense, myrrh, semi-precious stones, textiles and spices.
 This part of Petra was badly damaged by an earthquake in 363 AD.

 Temenos Gate is an arched entrance to the Qasr al-Bint Temple which is at the end of Colonnaded Street.
 Then there are a few more tombs, churches and temples.
 Archaeologists are continuing to find more in Petra.

 I did not see the whole site as it takes 4 days to see everything and walk along all the trails, but I saw most of it and still walked 10 km around the site.

 From the entrance, you can ride a horse or take a horse and carriage.
 From the Treasury, you can ride a camel or a donkey to the Qasr al-Bint Temple.

-I recommend if you visit Petra to wear comfortable shoes, such as walking/hiking boots as the surface is uneven.
-Bring a bottle of water or two as the dry desert is dehydrating and wear long loose-fitting clothing, a scarf and hat.
+I recommend if you visit Petra wear comfortable shoes, such as walking/hiking boots as the surface is uneven.
+Bring a bottle of water or two as the dry desert is dehydrating and wear long loose-fitting clothing, a scarf and a hat.
 Wear sunscreen as the sun gets very hot even if the temperature is not that high.

 Aqaba has the most pristine coral reefs in the Red Sea so it is a great spot for diving and snorkelling.
-Just over an hour away you can also visit Wadi Rum which is in the desert and has a beautiful red landscape, soaring peaks and plunging valleys.
+Just over an hour away, you can also visit Wadi Rum which is in the desert and has a beautiful red landscape, soaring peaks and plunging valleys.
 It is called Valley of the Moon as it is like being on the Moon.

 - Currency: Jordanian Dinar.